 Jessie Zeng and Mo Zhou, at Choosy

-“Millions of people are expressing their buying intent over social media” explains Zeng.
+“Millions of people are expressing their buying intent over social media”, explains Zeng.

-Choosy is a fashion “e-tailer” which designs and sells 25 new products per month based upon trending styles on Instagram.
+Choosy is a fashion “e-tailer” that designs and sells 25 new products per month based upon trending styles on Instagram.
 The company’s algorithm scans social media posts to find the looks that are getting the most traction and recreates those styles.
 Choosy is expected to hit $6 Million in sales and has raised $10 million in funding capital.

 Saoud Khalifah, at Fakespot